Thanks for the visit — I’m glad you were curious enough to find this page.

 (obligatory third-person description)

 Leonard Woolsey is married to his college sweetheart.
-He and his wife live on a funky little island on the Gulf Coast of Texas — a.k.a. known as Galveston Island.
+He and his wife live on a funky little island on the Gulf Coast of Texas — a.k.a.
+Galveston Island.
 They’ve two awesome adult children (isn’t that an odd combination of words?) who they wouldn’t change one bit.

 Some people like his work – his writings and columns earning awards from the Associated Press as well as multiple press associations…for what that is worth.